spacetelescope/drizzlepac/doc/source/multivisit_products.rst

 MVM mosaics, by definition, include the contributions of many exposures (in most cases) potentially taken at many different times for a specific section of the sky.
 Header keywords have been defined to provide some information on the unique characteristics of these mosaics and the contribution of the exposures to the mosaic.
-This unique set of keywords defined in the SCI headers of MVM mosaics includes:
+This unique set of keywords defined in the PRIMARY headers of MVM mosaics includes:

     ===========    ================================================================================
     Keyword        Description